 How does the museum benefit the community?

-The Barber Vintage Motorsports Museum is a 501(c)3 non-profit.
+The Barber Vintage Motorsports Museum is a 501(c)3 Tax Exempt Private Operating Foundation.
 The museum partners with local and national charities including the Pediatric Brain Tumor Foundation ® (PBTF) Birmingham Ride for Kids ® program sponsored by HONDA manufacturing of Alabama; Camp Smile-a-Mile’s Camp SAM Motorcycle Ride; and with the Boy Scouts of America, Birmingham.
 Further, the museum generates positive publicity for our region and attracts visitors to Birmingham from across the country and around the world.